ARMmbed/mbed-os-experimental-ble-services/doc/DEVELOPMENT.md

 # Development

-New services, enhancement and bug fixes are welcomed.
+New services, enhancements and bug fixes are welcome.
 To contribute to this repository you should set up a development environment.

 ## Minimum Requirements